» What is a PLC?

 Industry 4.0

-The trend towards industry 4.0 and the integration of intelligent machines and production systems are increasing the demand.
+The trend towards Industry 4.0 and the integration of intelligent machines and production systems are increasing the demand.
 PLCs play a crucial role in collecting and processing data from sensors and communicating with other machines and systems.

 Edge computing